algoo/jfmengine/README.md

 For django settings, see https://docs.djangoproject.com/en/5.0/ref/settings/

 Otherwise, you have to configure the following settings :
-- `JSSG_DOMAIN` : the domain name of your website, for example `"https://www.example.com"` (used in sitemap file)
+- `JSSG_DOMAIN` : the domain name of your website, for instance `"https://www.example.com"` (used in sitemap file)
-- `JSSG_CONTENT_DIR` : a list of directories where look for the site content
+- `JSSG_CONTENT_DIR` : a list of directories where to look for the site content

 ### `Dockerfile` :
 - In the `# Copy source dir` section, add `COPY <content-dir>/ <content-dir>/` for each content directory in `JSSG_CONTENT_DIR`